ibm-cloud-docs/EventStreams/choosing_your_plan.md

 {: beta}
 {: #plan_satellite}

-The {{site.data.keyword.satelliteshort}} plan is appropriate if you want to deploy an Enterprise plan into {{site.data.keyword.satelliteshort}} locations of your own choice.
-Using {{site.data.keyword.satellitelong}}, you can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.
+The {{site.data.keyword.satellitelong}} plan is appropriate if you want to deploy an Enterprise plan into {{site.data.keyword.satelliteshort}} locations of your own choice.
+Using {{site.data.keyword.satelliteshort}}, you can create a hybrid environment that brings the scalability and on-demand flexibility of public cloud services to the applications and data that run in your secure private cloud.
 {: beta}

 The {{site.data.keyword.satelliteshort}} plan is currently available as a limited access Beta service.
 To request access to the beta service, refer to the information at [Getting started with the IBM Satellite plan for Event Streams (Beta)](/docs/EventStreams?topic=EventStreams-getting-started-with-the-ibm-satellite-plan-for-event-streams-beta#beta).